RS-Alrefaey/MyVoyage/README.md

 <br>

+the project has been built using Java and MySQL workbench in the backend <br>
+and scenebuilder JavaFX for the front end. <br>
-this project could be an organizational tool the helps anyone struggling with planning trips. because it will be with the user hand by hand in planning phase from the first step which is define the target city and define what are the locations the user wants to visit in this city. and it comes with a nice feature which is tracking the budget and dates in the whole trip.
+this project is considered an organizational tool that helps anyone struggling <br> with planning trips.
+It will be with the user hand by hand in the planning phase <br> from the first step which is define the target city and the locations the user wants to visit.<br>
+And it comes with a nice feature which is tracking the budget and dates for the whole trip.

 this project will help anyone struggling with planning and it will make the tracking a simple manner for the userto the traveller to give him/her a peaceful mind